 Be careful where you point that laser gun!

 Ah, speaking of testing, during my time playing, I actually managed to break the game more than once, leaving the playing area behind, only to reenter it briefly before exiting again.
 Odd, but hey, that’s what happens when I get to play a game which gives me the power to manipulate the environment!
-Some colored grew rocks upwards when shot, while other multiplied, and then there were those which… actually, I think the rest should be experienced, really, instead of me spoiling the fun of discovery.
+Some coloured grew rocks upwards when shot, while others multiplied, and then there were those which… actually, I think the rest should be experienced, really, instead of me spoiling the fun of discovery.

-As such, anyone who feel like scratching that planetary exploration itch with a side of puzzle, can grab Substratum from its Ludum Dare 29 page, Itch.io, or GameJolt.
+As such, anyone who feels like scratching that planetary exploration itch with a side of puzzle, can grab Substratum from its Ludum Dare 29 page, Itch.io, or GameJolt.
 Now off you go, oh brave astronaut!